neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 :dimension: (optional, string): name of the dimension which this menu should be based on.
 Example: "language".
 :presets: (optional, array): If set, the presets rendered will be taken from this list of preset identifiers
 :includeAllPresets: (boolean, default **false**) If TRUE, include all presets, not only allowed combinations
-:renderHiddenInIndex: (boolean, default **true**) If TRUE, render nodes which are marked as "hidded-in-index"
+:renderHiddenInIndex: (boolean, default **true**) If TRUE, render nodes which are marked as "hidden-in-index"

 In the template for the menu, each ``item`` has the following properties: